fabfabretti/chompibara/documentation/Documentation.md

 Both components are cards that represent an exercise/meal, and offer the user a button to edit and delete it.
 The edit function has client-side input validation.

-They only take a `meal:MealData`/`exercise:ExerciseData` as input, so they are able to display an element and edit in the database, but not to edit its state.
+They mainly take a `meal:MealData`/`exercise:ExerciseData` as input, so they are able to display an element and edit in the database, but not to edit its state.

+Optionally, and only for their use in the History page, they also take a `setMealsUpdated`/`setExercisesUpdated` boolean state setter.
+This allows the child to warn the parent that the meal has been modified by the card, and in History's case it triggers a data refresh from the database, in order to update the data shown in [DailyStats](###DailyStats).

 #### Dependencies